Monday, February 27, 2017

 Stainless Steel Bolt Specifications

-Whether bolting on some new project, or trying to understand why something failed, you need to know how much a fastener can hold.
+Whether bolting on some new project, or trying to understand why something failed, you need to know how much a fastener can hold and how to tighten it down.
+Too loose and too tight are both bad.

 Sheer Strength vs. Tensile Strength.
 Only important so that we understand that they are slightly different.
 Since most loads are a combination, the WLL is conservatively based on sheer strength.